How to file a complaint

 Den Haag, The Netherlands

 The Minister is obligated to answer your complaint within ten weeks.
-If this deadline is not feasible, the Minister can postpone his answer once for a four-week period.
+If this deadline is not feasible, the Minister can postpone their answer once for a four-week period.
 You will be informed of this extension.
 Further postponement is only possible if you agree to this explicitly and in writing.

 If your complaint is found to be inadmissible, the CTIVD will not be consulted and you will receive notice thereof directly from the Minister.